aquasecurity/trivy-operator/docs/configuration-auditing/index.md

 security standards and generates detailed assessment reports, which are then stored in the default Kubernetes database.

 Kubernetes applications and other core configuration objects, such as Ingress, NetworkPolicy, ResourceQuota, RBAC resources, are evaluated against [Built-in Policies].
-Beyond that, cluster nodes are constantly assessed against the CIS Kubernetes Benchmarks with the kube-bench [Infrastructure Scanner].
-The results of all these scans are stored as [ConfigAuditReport], [ClusterConfigAuditReport], and [CISKubeBenchReport] resources, which could be further aggregated into a [ClusterComplianceReport] such as [NSA, CISA Kubernetes Hardening Guidance].
+The results of all these scans are stored as [ConfigAuditReport], and [ClusterConfigAuditReport] resources, which could be further aggregated into a [ClusterComplianceReport] such as [NSA, CISA Kubernetes Hardening Guidance].

 Additionally, application and infrastructure owners can integrate these reports into incident response workflows for